Author: David Eastman, Associate Director, Investments

 Ebola.
 War.
 Liberia has had much to overcome in recent years, and in many ways has made remarkable progress in the face of these challenges.
 Undernutrition, however, is a threat that stubbornly remained, with 35% Liberia’s of children under 5 stunted.

-Nutrition interventions that could help have been in short supply for who need them most.
+Nutrition interventions that could help have been in short supply for those who need them most.
 Usually only treatment for severe acute malnutrition has been offered, and only if supplies are in stock.
 For poor mothers and children in rural areas, walking to health facilities can take days and end in disappointment if staff or supplies are gone.

 In response, since 2017 the Government of Liberia has been integrating nutrition and health services nationwide, with the support of a $9.2 million co-investment by The Power of Nutrition and UNICEF.
 The resulting programme, “Tackling Child Undernutrition in Post-Ebola Liberia”, is enabling the Government to update national nutrition policies and scale up high-impact nutrition interventions including treatment for severe acute malnutrition, the promotion of breastfeeding and complementary feeding and the distribution of micronutrients, including Vitamin A and Iron and Folic Acid.